 Place the pan in the preheated oven on the center rack and bake for 30-35 minutes.
 You'll know it's done when the edges are puffy and have started to crack.
-The center of the cheesecake will still be slightly jiggly.
+The center of the cheesecake will still be slightly jiggly *see note 5.

 Turn the oven off, leaving the cheesecake inside the oven.
 Prop the door open just a crack with a wooden spoon.
-Let the cheesecake rest inside the oven for 1 hour, then refrigerate for several hours or overnight.
+Let the cheesecake rest inside the oven for 1 hour, then refrigerate for several hours or overnight *see note 6.

 Slice into 9 bars and enjoy!

-- It is really important to start with room temperature ingredients.
-If you combine cold ingredients with room temperature ingredients, they won't combine properly which would leave lumps in your cheesecake, or you would have to whip the mixture for so long that it would create lots of air bubbles.
+It is really important to start with room temperature ingredients.
+If you combine cold ingredients with room temperature ingredients, they won’t combine properly which would leave lumps in your Keto Strawberry Cheesecake, or you would have to whip the mixture for so long that it would create lots of air bubbles.

 Be careful not to over bake the cheesecake.
 The edges will look puffy and just begin to crack.
 The center will be jiggly.